 We want to help develop tomorrow.
 CII is reaching out to industry organizations, leading companies, universities, libraries and other educational organizations to raise awareness of the container industry and its broad impact on everyday life.
 We are looking for partners in this cause.
 If you are interested in discussing educational and/or scholarship opportunities with CII, we would welcome a meeting at your convenience.
-Please email email@example.com or call directly (732) 817-9131.
+Email firstname.lastname@example.org or call (732) 817-9131.

 Thomas B. Crowley Sr. Memorial Scholarships have been presented since 1992 by Crowley Maritime Corporation each year at the Connie Awards in the New York area and in Long Beach.
 Deserving cadets from the California Maritime Academy receive scholarships in Long Beach.
 Crowley Maritime Corporation, in cooperation with the administration of CMA, select the recipients.
 Four scholarships are awarded to deserving midshipmen from the United States Merchant Marine Academy at Kings Point, N.Y. in December.
 Crowley Maritime Corporation, in cooperation with the administration of Kings Point, select the annual winners.

 BSY Associates Inc., a leading marketing and public relations agency in transportation and trade, awarded its first scholarship at the 2008 Connie.
 The annual scholarship was established to award an MBA student pursuing a degree in supply chain management at a New Jersey college.